hugolebihan56/symfony-docker-mysql-apache/readme.md

-# Symfony 6 + PHP 8.0.13 with Docker

-**ONLY for DEV, not for production**
+# Docker Symfony Mysql Apache phpMyAdmin

-A very simple Docker-compose to discover Symfony 6 with PHP 8.0.13 in 5 minutes
+A very simple Docker-compose to discover Symfony 6 with PHP 8.0.13
 ## Run Locally

 Clone the project